thrushlang/.github/profile/README.md

 *With the internal compiler (thrushc)...*

-> `thrushc --executable main.th -o main && ./output/dist/main`
+> `thrushc --executable hello.th -o hello && ./output/hello`

 *With the package manager...* (**Coming soon**)